 Eating out is a real treat here and there are some tremendous places to try with of course, freshly caught fish often on the menu and if you enjoy shopping then you won't be disappointed at all.

 Plymouth is host to an array of diverse performances, festivals and events all year round.
-There are many interesting attractions here ~ The Barbican which is a stunning and traditionally architectured waterfront location where you can locate several of the cities most popular pastimes like the National Marine Aquarium and the Barbican Leisure Park, along with many great places to eat, relax with a drink or simply potter around the shops, museums and galleries.
+There are many interesting attractions here ~ The Barbican which is a stunning and traditionally architectured waterfront location where you can locate several of the cities most popular destinations like the National Marine Aquarium and the Barbican Leisure Park, along with many great places to eat, relax with a drink or simply potter around the shops, museums and galleries.

 Living in Plymouth will probably find yourself either surrounded by water or countryside.
 The property market is fast paced and ever changing yet there are such beautiful properties here and also in the surrounding areas such as the South Hams, Tamar Valley of Outstanding Natural Beauty or Dartmoor National Park which are both within easy reach.
 The cost of living here is substantially lower than many other towns and cities in the southern parts of England yet offers an unrivalled quality of life.

 At The UK Careers Fair, we provide job applicants to find openings and opportunities to find their new corporate home.
-If you’re looking for career fairs in the UK, you’ll be glad to know that there will be a career fair held in Plymouth at the New Continental Hotel on Wednesday 23rd March and Thursday 15th September from 10:00 AM to 2:00 PM.
+If you’re looking for career fairs in the UK, you’ll be glad to know that there will be a career fair held in Plymouth at the New Continental Hotel on Thursday 15th September from 10:00 AM to 2:00 PM.
 Download your free candidate ticket here!

 Check out our full and comprehensive list of upcoming events.